DreamOfTheRedChamber/system-design-interviews/messenger.md

 	5. Redis will fan out the offline messages to the connection layer.
 (The rearrangement happens on this layer)
 	6. The conneciton layer will push the message to clients.

+## Third party service
+* To make sure that users could still receive notifications when the app is running in the background or not openned, third party notification (Apple Push Notification Service / Google Cloud Messaging) will be used.

 # Unread messages
 ## Separate storage